Cost of Owning a Maltese

 Owning a Maltese is a significant financial commitment over their 12-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Plan for 4-7 lbs of animal and 12-15 yrs of companionship with a Maltese; the breed-specific care considerations are the kind it pays to read up on before day one.
 Few breeds combine steady enthusiasm with the Maltese's distinctive character quite so effectively.

 Health Predisposition Summary: Malteses show higher-than-average incidence of luxating patella, dental disease, collapsed trachea based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.